abhidas0810/powerUsage/README.md

 - http://localhost:8888/user/login

-User can login with user name or email id or mobile number nad password.
+User can login with user name or email id or mobile number and password.
 After login keep note of token and userId which will be required for further operation.

 ![Logo](https://www.linkpicture.com/q/login_3.png)